The Cabin’s Unique Addiction Family Programme

 Why is an Addiction Family Programme Necessary?

 Participating in the addiction family programme is, of course, optional.
 However, we strongly encourage it.
 Addiction has long been labelled a family illness.
-This ‘illness’ is known in clinical terms as Codepenency and can be described as family members taking on various dysfunctional behaviours and distorted beliefs as a way of surviving within a family that is undergoing severe and prolonged stress.
+This ‘illness’ is known in clinical terms as Codependency and can be described as family members taking on various dysfunctional behaviours and distorted beliefs as a way of surviving within a family that is undergoing severe and prolonged stress.

 There are particular roles that family members have been known to take on in an effort to deal with the addict/addiction.
-These roles are of course unhealthy, and often result in fuelling the addiction rather than helping to stop it.
+These roles are of course unhealthy and often result in fuelling the addiction rather than helping to stop it.
 In order for lasting recovery to be possible, these roles must be broken.
 And in order for these roles to be broken, family members must have a thorough grasp of the roles they have been unconsciously playing, why they are causing more harm than good, and of course how to recreate roles that are supportive of recovery instead.

-What to Expect during the Addiction Family Programme
+What to Expect During the Addiction Family Programme

 In fact, there is a group therapy session on each day of the addiction family programme.
-This allows everyone a space to talk and identify with other families who are going the same situation, and it allows each person to draw on and learn from each other’s experiences.
+This allows everyone a space to talk and identify with other families who are going through the same situation, and it allows each person to draw on and learn from each other’s experiences.

 The second day of the addiction family programme features more workshops which typically involve illustrating concepts from a 360⁰ view.
 Our clients are encouraged to present to their families common situations where they are struggling together, but showing it from the addict’s perspective.
 This helps give further insight to the families.
 Again, a group session will take place to give an opportunity to talk about what has been learned that day and gain more insight.